 Overtime payments have been included in calculations of holiday pay for some time now but there was some debate as to how long claims could be open for.

 The courts have now confirmed that claims will only succeed provided there has not been a gap of three months or more between holiday underpayments in order to prevent claims going back a number of years.

-This post was written by Lisa Wignall of the Price Bailey Legal Services team.
+This post was written by Price Bailey Legal Services.
 If you would like to speak to one of our advisers from our Price Bailey Legal Services team about improving your workplace wellbeing then contact us here.